ftao1/pi_imager/README.md

 keymap = "gb"
 timezone = "Europe/London"
 ```
 Depending on where you are, you will probably want to change the locale info.
-This file once confgured is save in the
+This file once confgured, is saved in the
 boot partition and read on first boot.

 ## NOTES: